The Creamiest Smoked Mac and Cheese

 - Drain the pasta.
 Drizzle with olive oil and toss to prevent the pasta from sticking together.

-- Melt ½ cup of butter in a 12 inch cast iron skillet over medium heat.
-Slowly whisk in the flour until smooth.
+- Melt 9 tablespoons of butter in a 12-inch cast iron skillet over medium heat.
+Slowly whisk in the flour until a paste forms.

-- Slowly pour in the half and half and bring to a boil, whisking constantly.
+- Slowly pour in the half and half and bring to a gentle boil, whisking constantly.

 - Reduce the heat to low and add in the cubed cream cheese, whisking until melted and smooth.